-The CogniSystem™ algorithms assess a patient’s ability in key domains of the brain: motor function, visual function, perceptual processing and memory testing.
-Using a proprietary algorithm, Cognivue dynamically changes and adapts to the test to the visual and motor ability of the user.
+The CogniSystem™ is a proprietary algorithm that assess a patient’s ability in key domains of the brain: motor function, visual function, perceptual processing and memory testing.
+Using this algorithm, Cognivue dynamically changes and adapts to the test to the visual and motor ability of the user.

 Simple patient-administered test